 Karnage is a relatively new négoce (winemakers who buy the grapes they are going to make wines with) in the Jura, based in the central town of Arbois.

-This company is a collaboration between two well-known locals to Arbois.
+This company is a collaboration between two well-known Arbois locals.
 The first is Stéphane Planche who we first came across when he was the sommelier at the high-end Arbois restaurant called Maison Jeunet (which has subsequently moved from Arbois to Port Lesney).
 After leaving the restaurant he set up his own wine store and occasional bar called Les Jardins de St-Vincent just around the corner in the very centre of Arbois.
 Here he has assembled a wonderful collection of wines and on our regular visits to Arbois we always pay a visit to supplement our supplies of natural wines.

-The second person involved in the négoce is Charles Dugand who was previously the partner of Alice Bouvet from l’Octavin.
+The second person involved in the négoce is Charles Dagand who was previously the partner of Alice Bouvet from l’Octavin.
 So we got to know Charles and we also started importing his own wine some years ago.